Stride, Inc.: Curriculum

 Stride's product line includes courses for pre-K, elementary, middle, and high school grades, online learning platforms, and educational software.
 All courses provided by Stride Inc. are delivered through Brightspace, a D2L platform.

 The K-8 curriculum includes core subject areas: math, science, language arts, history, art, music, and world languages.
 The majority of lessons in the early grades are offline using textbooks, printed materials, and hands-on activities.
 The learning coach (typically a parent or guardian) is expected to spend three to five hours each day monitoring students' progress, logging attendance, and facilitating lessons.
 Short answer or multiple choice assessments are given at the end of most lessons in K-8 and are administered and recorded by the learning coach.

 At the high school level (grades 9–12), students complete all coursework online.
 Less parental involvement is expected.
 In high school, teachers monitor student's progress and grade tests and assignments.
 In addition to core and comprehensive courses, students can choose remedial, Honors, Credit Recovery and Advanced Placement options.
 Unlike in the K-8 grades, high school courses take place mostly online.
 Students attend live online classes and have more communication with teachers, via e-mail, phone, and online conferences.

 In all cases, the school assigns a state-certified teacher to assist the coach and student.
 The cost to a sponsoring agency depends on the teacher-student ratio selected.
 Stride offered the Commonwealth of Virginia three plans: a teacher-student ratio of forty, fifty, or sixty to one.
 Teacher interaction is accomplished through virtual classroom environments using Newrow, a virtual classroom conferencing system by Kaltura, telephone, and face-to-face meetings and events.
 In hybrid schools, students complete the same curriculum but attend a physical building and participate in classes with other students and teachers.

 Branding

 Stride, Inc. offers itself through a variety of brands.

 State and district sponsored homeschooling

 Stride develops identities for specific opportunities.
 In Union County, Tennessee, it has operated Tennessee Virtual Academy since 2011.
 In Pennsylvania, it operates Insight Pennsylvania Cyber Charter School.

-Stride previously operated Hoosier Academy Virtual Charter School, an online charter school in Indiana that enrolled 3,681 students in 2016.
-The school was closed in June 2018.
+Stride previously operated Hoosier Academy Virtual Charter School, an online K–12 charter school in Indiana started in 2009 that enrolled 3,681 students in the 2015–2016 school year.
+The school suffered from six successive years of "F" ratings, which nearly resulted in its closure in 2016.
+Later, the school was closed on June 30, 2018, after the school board voted not to renew the charter.

-Private online K-12 schools
+Private online K–12 schools

 Stride, Inc. operates three online private schools: K12 Private Academy, George Washington University Online High School, and the Keystone School.
 In 2011, The George Washington University partnered with Stride to offer a full-time online private school accredited by the Middle States Association of Colleges and Schools commissions on Elementary and Secondary Schools.